alexehaywood/yield_prediction/README.md

 ## Usage
 ### Configuration
-The name of the configuration file name with start with "settings".
+The name of the configuration file should start with "settings".
 Use `yield_prediction/settings.ini` as a template.
 Examples can be found in the `yield_prediction/settings_examples` directory.

-#### FileSettings Section
+#### FileSettings
 | Parameter | Description |
 | ------ | ------ |
 | **input_reactions_fpath** = str | Excel file containing the smiles strings of the molecules in the reactions. |